Call for Abstracts

 • Abstract submissions that are incomplete after the submission deadline will not be eligible for presentation nor will they be considered for review.

-• Abstracts may highlight original research, quality improvement projects, evidence-based practice, or programmatic innovations.
+• Abstracts may highlight original research or EBP/quality improvement projects.
 Formatting of the abstract should be consistent with the type of project being presented.

 Team of Authors Submission Instructions: